How ObamaCare Affects Health Insurance Premium Rates

 If you have an older plan, you may be grandfathered into a plan that is not eligible for certain protections required under the Affordable Care Act until 2015 including the rate review provision.
 Read more about health plans with Grandfathered Status.

 Will buying a plan now protect me from higher rates in 2014 and Beyond?

 If you don’t like your current plan or have a plan that is Grandfathered Status you can purchase a new plan through the health insurance marketplace.
 New plans tend to have higher premium rates, but better coverage.
-If you make less than 400% of Federal Poverty Level you are eligible for cost assistance.
+If you make less than 400% of the Federal Poverty Level you are eligible for cost assistance.
 Cost assistance often means that you’ll not only find a better plan on the marketplace, but a cheaper one as well.

 New Rules for Insurance Companies: Rate Review Provision and Medical Loss Ratio